volkanagun/ILPEngine/docs/Data structures.md

 "func1(X,Y) :- gold(X,Y).\n"+
 "func2(Y) :- value(Y).")
 ```
-In the example above two equivalent queries are given.
-Hypothesis query is not ordered.
-So to order the hypothesis we must order the rules based on the call graph.
-This is done by build() and compact() functions.
-Until then a hypothesis can be normalized and written as an inline form by calling normalize function.
-Normalization creates a renaming over the variables.
-An example is given as follows.
+In the example above, two equivalent queries are given.
+A hypothesis query is not ordered by default.
+To order the hypothesis, the rules must be arranged based on the call graph.
+This ordering is performed by the `build()` and `compact()` functions.

+Until then, a hypothesis can be normalized and written in inline form by calling the `normalize()` function.
+Normalization creates a renaming of the variables.

+An example is given below.
 ```scala
 //Hypothesis can be ordered.
 The result is the same reference of the hypothesis. hypothesis.build().compact()
 //Normalization returns a new instance of the hypothesis. val newHypothesis = hypothesis.normalize()
 ```

-Here as in Prolog syntax values are defined in lowercase and variables are starts with uppercase letters.
-A default constant value can be written in lowercase inside the predicate definition.
-Here is the predicate contains a variable ACTORS along with constant values of *nextflix*, and *extinction*.
+As in Prolog syntax, values are defined in lowercase, while variables start with uppercase letters.
+A default constant value can be written in lowercase within the predicate definition.

+Below is an example of a predicate that contains a variable `ACTORS` along with the constant values `nextflix` and `extinction`.

 ```scala
 val predicate = Parser.parsePredicate("access(nextflix, extinction, ACTORS)")
 ```

 ## Database

-Database contains the predicates, and it groups them based on the arity, and names, and also it creates index and statistics based on the variables.
-Database is the storage of the facts.
-It is created by Experiment class.
-Experiment loads the database and triggers the indexing.
-Below there is an example for loading Zendeo2 inside the */examples/zendeo2/* directory.
+The database contains predicates grouped by their arity and names.
+It also creates indexes and statistics based on the variables.
+The database serves as the storage for facts.

+The database is created by the **Experiment** class, which loads the data and triggers the indexing process.

+Below is an example of loading the Zendeo2 dataset located in the `*/examples/zendeo2/*` directory.

 ```scala
 val params = Params("zendo2")